How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 3. Keep a Symptom Journal

 Documenting your symptoms over time provides a detailed account of how your condition affects you.
 Include information about frequency, severity, and duration.
-For example, if you have sleep apnea
+For example, if you have sleep apnea, list down symptoms in this way:

 • Frequency: Record how often you wake up gasping for air (e.g., every night).